 Forrest Gump Reviewed by an Autist

 The movie goes down in the books as the one that resonates with people on the spectrum when it comes to Mr. Gump exhibiting autistic traits.
-These traits are shown as limited awareness of what he's getting into, echolalia, showing few emotions, keeping a consistent tone of voice, flawed socialization, and being exceptionally skilled at everything he's told to do.
+These traits are shown as limited awareness of his surroundings, echolalia, showing few emotions, keeping a consistent tone of voice, flawed socialization, and being exceptionally skilled at everything he's told to do.
 I want to commend Tom Hanks for his legendary performance as Forrest Gump, making me grow on the character more.
 Let's not forget to mention the rest of the cast for their part in playing the most important people that shaped his whole special life.

 Comments